athenian-robotics/Skeleton/README.md

-**if Joe:** Go to **[ConfusedJoe.md](https://github.com/athenian-robotics/Skeleton/blob/Trajectory-Planning/ConfusedJoe.md)** if you want to understand our code

-**else:**
-\
-This should be a good starter code for this year and hopefully the year to come, it's not too broad, and it's specific enough to basically serve as a starter code for the actual robot.
+Go to **[MotionPlanning.md](https://github.com/athenian-robotics/Skeleton/blob/Trajectory-Planning/MotionPlanning.md)** for an explanation of the Motion Planning portion of this project.

+This project is meant to serve as a starter code for FRC, for this robotics season and future years.

-It has a ~~hopefully~~ working tank drive and cheesy drive, PID controls, and some other basic structures.
+It has a tank drive and cheesy drive, PID controls, a [motion-planning](https://github.com/athenian-robotics/Skeleton/blob/Trajectory-Planning/MotionPlanning.md) module, and some other basic structures.

 # Dependencies